The Training

 The following limits are for general guidance.
 The Flight Examiner should make allowances for turbulent conditions and the handling qualities and performance of the aeroplane used: -

-The PPL(A) does NOT expire.
+The PPL does NOT expire.

-There are two ways to revalidate (keep valid) the SEP (Land) Rating:
+There are two (2) ways to revalidate (keep valid) the SEP (Land) Rating:

 No. You cannot receive remuneration for flying an aircraft with a Private Pilot Licence.
 The PPL is designed exclusively for recreational use.

 You are only limited by the category of aircraft that you are licensed to fly (A: aeroplane, B: balloon, H: helicopters or S: sailplanes).
-A PPL allows you to fly a single-engine aircraft as the pilot in command (PIC) for non-commercial passengers i.e. not for remuneration, hire or reward.
-You can fly an EASA-registered aircraft with an EASA PPL anywhere in the world.
+A PPL allows you to fly a single-engine aircraft as pilot in command (PIC) for non-commercial passengers i.e. not for remuneration, hire or reward.
+You can fly an EASA-registered aircraft with an EASA PPL without restrictions anywhere in the world.
 All flights must be undertaken in good weather conditions (otherwise you need an instrument rating) and in daylight (otherwise you need a Night rating).

 To apply online for PPL issuance, you will be asked to upload the following documents: -